ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

    {:tip}

 ### Canary deployment
-In `Canary Deployments`, newer versions of services are incrementally rolled out to users to minimize the risk and impact of any bugs introduced by the newer version.
+In Canary Deployments, newer versions of services are incrementally rolled out to users to minimize the risk and impact of any bugs introduced by the newer version.
 To begin incrementally routing traffic to the newer version of the bookinfo service, modify the original `VirtualService` rule:

-1. Run the below command to send 80% of traffic to v1
+1. Run the below command to send 80% of traffic to v1,

    ```sh
    oc replace -f virtual-service-reviews-80-20.yaml